Are you financing your new home? Charles Burt Homefolks can help.

-Applying for mortgage financing is one of the most exasperating parts of purchasing a home for a buyer, but it doesn't have to be.
+Applying for a loan can be one of the most troublesome elements of buying a house for a buyer, but it doesn't have to be.

-I'm very connected with many lenders in the Carthage area, and they've helped me learn some things that will make the loan application process a snap.
+I'm familiar with various lenders in the Carthage area, and they've helped me learn some things that make the loan application process a snap.

-1 – Organize a list of questions regarding your loan program
+1 – Make a list of questions about your loan program

-If you find that you do not completely comprehend the advantages and disadvantages of all the various programs, make sure to bring a list of questions with you.
+If you find that you don't perfectly realize the advantages and disadvantages of all the different programs, be sure to bring a list of questions with you.

 2 – Decide when to lock

-By locking in the rate, your lender is committing to the interest rates for the loan – often at the time the loan application is received.
+When you lock in an interest rate, it indicates that your lender keeps to the interest rates for the loan – typically at the time the loan application is sent in.

-By floating the rate, you can lock the rate at any time between the loan application day and at the time of closing.
-Buyers who choose to float conclude interest rates will plunge in the near future.
+By floating the rate, you can lock the rate anytime between the day of your loan application and the issuing of closing documents.
+Buyers who opt to float conclude the interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to lower your interest rate
+3 – Decide if you want to pay additional points to reduce your rate

-When you opt to pay additional points to lower the interest rate of your mortgage loan, you will pay for them in cash at the time of closing.
+When you opt to pay additional points to lower the interest rate of your mortgage loan, you'll pay for them in cash at the time of closing.
 Every point is 1 percent of the loan.

-Obtaining a mortgage loan requires a lot of paperwork, so you should take some time to get your documentation together.
-Click here for a list of common loan documentation.
+Getting a loan requires a lot of paperwork, so you should spend some time getting your documentation together.
+Click here to get a list of general loan documentation.